 Only 35 per cent of women diagnosed with ovarian cancer in the UK survive their disease for ten years or more.
 Survival from ovarian cancer is much worse than for many other cancers, due to late diagnosis and a lack of effective treatment options.
 Research into new treatments lags significantly behind other cancer types.
 Funding is urgently required to support exciting new ideas, driving these to become the new treatments that are so desperately needed.

 In a short period of time, we've developed a reputation as a funder of high quality research.
-We've already committed almost £1.5 million to 10 outstanding projects, selected through open competition.
+We've already committed over £1.8 million to 12 outstanding projects, selected through open competition.

 Funding for ovarian cancer research